Annaamalai: Development

 In the first week of March 1992, the newspaper Dina Thanthi announced K. Balachander's production house Kavithalayaa Productions' next film Annaamalai, with Vasanth as director and Rajinikanth as the lead actor.
 When the title was announced, some people had misgivings because of the saying "Annamalaikku Arohara" (Hail Hara, Lord of Annamalai) which has negative connotations; however Balachander refused to change it.
 After completing work on Jaagruti on 8 March, Suresh Krissna left for Madras the next morning; he had not yet signed any film.
 Upon arrival the same day, he was informed that Balachander, his mentor, was waiting for him.
 Krissna visited Balachander, who told him that Vasanth had left Annaamalai, which was scheduled to begin filming in two days and its release fixed for June.
 When asked if he would direct, Krissna received an advance of ₹109 and accepted.
 Vasanth has never elaborated on why he left, saying it was only due to "personal reasons".
 Visu claimed he was hired as the director before Vasanth, but due to some contradiction with Rajinikanth, he opted out.

 At the time of Krissna's arrival, the script was not complete; he met the screenwriter Shanmugasundaram, who narrated the main story: the "friendship between a poor milkman and a rich man, with the former's house being a point of conflict".
-Krissna realised there was still a lot of work to be done because reasons like "why does his house mean so much to him, why does the rich man's father hate this milkman, what angers the hero so much that he goes against his rich friend" had yet to be established.
+Krissna realised there was still much work to be done because reasons like "why does his house mean so much to him, why does the rich man's father hate this milkman, what angers the hero so much that he goes against his rich friend" had yet to be established.
 The story was based on the Hindi film Khudgarz (1987), which itself was based on Jeffrey Archer's novel Kane and Abel.
 Unlike Khudgarz, where the rich man was the main character, Rajinikanth's character, the poor man, was made the main character.
 When Krissna asked Shanmugasundaram about the "incomplete pockets" in the story, Shanmugasundaram replied that it could all be developed over the course of production.
 Shanmugasundaram had been hired at Rajinikanth's suggestion, but Balachander wrote the dialogues for a scene involving the title character and the MLA Ekambaram (Vinu Chakravarthy) at Rajinikanth's insistence.